Modern Slavery Act

 Our Direct Operations

-As outlined in the previous section all of our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
+As outlined in the previous section our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
 Employees are required to be familiar with the Code and all Group policies, to apply them every day and ask questions if they are ever unsure of the correct action to take.
-All employees receive training during their induction and the code is updated and re-issued on an annual basis.

-The UK business continues to take pro-active steps to ensure all of their direct operations within all 3 divisions are minimising direct risk and measuring compliance in accordance with the Ethical Trading Initiative.
+The UK business continues to take pro-active steps to ensure all our direct operations within all three divisions are minimising risk and measuring compliance in accordance with the Ethical Trading Initiative.

-All UK units/plants and depots continue to be assessed in line with the Ethical Trading Initiative standard or National SMETA 4 Pillar standard to ensure all direct operations are regularly assessing and mitigating risk factors as they arise.
-Formal action plans are reviewed on a regular basis to eliminate risk within their direct operations and to review continuous improvement.
+All UK units/plants and depots continue to be assessed in line with the Ethical Trading Initiative standard or National SMETA 4 Pillar standard to ensure all direct operations are regularly assessed and mitigating risk factors as they arise.
+Formal action plans are reviewed on a regular basis to eliminate risk within our direct operations and to review continuous improvement.

 Direct Operational compliance continues to rise in line with the applicable standards, always remaining high on the UK agenda to ensure that all employees are treated fairly and equally in line with applicable UK legislation.